s2oBCN/fear-core-eslint-config/README.md

-# FEAR Core ESLint configuration
+# MNS Core ESLint configuration

-This repository contains the default linting configuration which is recommended to be used in any FEAR projects.
+This repository contains the default linting configuration which is recommended to be used in any MNS projects.

 It is very important to avoid cryptic runtime errors due to linting issues, followed by tedious, time consuming debugging.